mwirk/LanguageClassifier/README.md

 whisper_model = whisper.load_model("base")
 result = whisper_model.transcribe(path)
 ```
+Loads the Whisper model (base size) from OpenAI, a pre-trained speech-to-text model.
+For each audio file, it transcribes speech into text.

 ## 🧪 3.
 Preprocessing

 - **MFCC features** are extracted from audio files during preprocessing.
 These features capture the short-term power spectrum of sound and are widely used in speech and audio recognition tasks.